blue graphic blue graphic

 The Children's Inn at NIH Timeline

 This timeline chronicles and celebrates The Children’s Inn at NIH’s crucial milestones, events and achievements.
-These include the selfless contributions of more than 14,500 children, teens, young adults and their families who have stayed at The Inn while they are participating in pioneering medical research studies at the National Institutes of Health.
+These include the selfless contributions of thousands of teens, young adults and their families who have stayed at The Inn each year while they are participating in pioneering medical research studies at the National Institutes of Health.

 The Early Years